 - 92 percent of internet searchers use mobile devices to go online at least some of the time.

-- In the last three quarters of 2020, over 60 percent of all organic searches made in the US were on mobile.
+- In the last year, over 60 percent of all organic searches made in the US were on mobile.

 And, search engines like it because it helps them provide what internet users want – which in 2021, is a user-friendly, mobile-friendly website.
 Eighty-five percent of adults believe a company’s website should be as good or better on mobile.